Skip to main content

 Practical, battle-tested advice for acing coding interviews.
 From problem-solving strategies to communication tips that impress interviewers.

 After conducting hundreds of interviews and coaching dozens of candidates, I've distilled the most impactful advice into these 15 tips.
-These aren't theoretical—they're battle-tested strategies that actually work.
+These aren't theoretical.
+They're battle-tested strategies that actually work.

 Before the Interview